alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 This is the way many, many people introduce neural nets, and I hate it.

 Yes, neural nets are biologically inspired.
 Yes, neuroscience matters to deep learning.
+But I hate this explanation, not because it's wrong, but because it's just right enough to say in an interview about deep learning.
+The narrative
-I hate it not because it's incorrect, but because the narrative of neural nets as artificial brains is a huge popular science meme that breeds misconceptions about the field.
+of neural nets as artificial brains becomes a huge popular science meme that breeds misconceptions about the field.
 Anthropomorphizing neural nets and explaining what they aim to be is much easier than explaining what they actually are.